 The METCO Program Today

 The METCO Program is funded by the State of Massachusetts through the Department of Education under the Racial Imbalance Law.
-Funding includes the cost of student transportation, anti-racist materials and training, program initiatives which enhance academic achievement, cross-cultural presentations and salaries for the Newton METCO Program staff.
+Funding includes the cost of student transportation, anti-racist materials and training, program initiatives which enhance academic achievement and cross-cultural presentations, and salaries for the Newton METCO Program staff.
 The City of Newton also receives funds calculated to cover the cost of teachers.
 Each year the Newton METCO Director prepares the budget proposal.
 This proposal is presented to the Newton Public Schools Superintendent and School Committee and approved by the State Department of Education.

 The placement process begins with parents registering their child at METCO, Inc. in Boston.
 Since the METCO, Inc. waiting list is very long, many parents register their children before their first birthday and update their information on a yearly basis.
-When seats become available in a participating school system, METCO, Inc. refers students on a first-come, first-served basis, based on the date the child was registered.
+When seats become available in a participating school district, METCO, Inc. refers students on a first-come, first-served basis, based on the date the child was registered.

 The Newton METCO Program primarily places students in Kindergarten through grade two based on space availability, class sizes and the total amount of Boston students already enrolled in that grade.
 The Director of the Newton METCO Program works with the Newton Public School administration to determine the number of seats available for Boston students in each of the elementary schools.
 Although there are no income guidelines for participation in the METCO Program, parents and students go through an extensive placement process, including residency verification, students being assessed academically to plan the best placement, parent interviews, and attendance at mandatory workshops and orientations.
 Siblings of students already in the Newton METCO Program will be considered for placement provided their parents have continued to demonstrate support for the Newton Public Schools, the Newton METCO Program and for their child presently in the Program.
 However, placement in the same elementary school for a sibling can not be guaranteed.